sjaakjules/Vault-Megafauna/project-structure.meetings.md

 Stuff (?) flows through this, ie. love, beauty

-TODO: SR - clarify what you mean by 'stuff flows through this, ie. love and beauty'
+TODO: @SR-- - clarify what you mean by 'stuff flows through this, ie. love and beauty'

 TODO: define broader account of knowledge clusters so we can link together our speculative imagination about parrots in 10,000 years with protests about indigenous mother trees with the terrestrial lidar scanning.